DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 73 - 10.09.2025.md

 AC 11 / HP 19
 - -10 HP (9)
 - -6 HP (3)
+- Goes down and loses his memory of bonding with Friend over wanting to kill each other.
+- -5hp (14)
+- -10hp (4)

 - Willow tree splits open like a wound that was never healed.
 Black sap drips.
 Five separate limbs.
 Air hums with power.
 - 3 scarecrow sentries - "We are mother's eyes.
 Mother said watch."